Develop and Deploy a Python API with Kubernetes and Docker - part II

 Creating a GKE Cluster

-After diving into Docker and Docker Compose concepts, let's move to the Kubernetes part.
-We are going to use Google Kubernetes Engine, which is the managed Kubernetes service of Google Cloud.
+After exploring the Docker and Docker Compose concepts, let's move to the Kubernetes part.
+We will use Google Kubernetes Engine, which is Google Cloud's managed Kubernetes service.

-Before creating any Kubernetes cluster, make sure to create a Google Cloud account, and create an organization and a project.
-If you are testing GCP for the first time, you can benefit from the free tier.
+Before creating any Kubernetes cluster, make sure to create a Google Cloud account, an organization, and a project.
+If you are testing GCP for the first time, the free tier can benefit you.

 After installing the CLI of Google Cloud, let's start by setting the default configurations: